marcusmack/Gathering-all-my-browse-histories-together/README.md

  (2, 'Vivaldi', 3590, 13226125535957899, '2020-02-13 19:45:35'),
  (1, 'FireFox', 4262, 1581657153485000, '2020-02-13 21:12:33')]
 ```
-The `LastVisit` column of the summary result changed from our previous result.
+This is the original summary DF.

 BrowserID|Browser|totHistories|latestVisitedTime|LastVisit
 ---|---|---|---|---|